aplazame/aplazame-sdk/README.rst

 |Aplazame|

-Aplazame, a consumer credit company, offers a payment system that can be used by online buyers to receive funding for their purchases.
+`Aplazame`_, a consumer credit company, offers a payment system that can be used by online buyers to receive funding for their purchases.

 Installation